ian688t6/NUC972/README.md

 # make clean mod=tools
 ```

-# How to compile the kernel source specifically?
+# How to compile the kernel source?
 * Build the os
 ``` bash
 # make build mod=os